SolidShineUi 2.0.1

 To build this library you will need:

-I recommend using Visual Studio 2022 (or the latest version) for this library.
-When opened up, you should be able to just build and run the library without any further action needed.
+I recommend using Visual Studio 2026 (or the latest version) for this library.
+When opened up, you should be able to just build and run the library (to build the .NET Framework versions, you may need to have the individual components for .NET Framework targeting packs installed).

 Included is the SsuiSample program, which is useful for demonstrating the library and its functions.
 I also use this to test the library and its controls.
 Feel free to use SsuiSample as a basis for your implementations.